UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 ---
-title: Terms of Service
+title: Terms and Conditions
-categories:
- - User Guide
-layout: docs
 ---

-# Terms of Service
+# Terms and Conditions of Use

 All use of Condenser is subject to the general [UCL Computing Regulations](https://www.ucl.ac.uk/information-security/sites/information_security/files/regulations.pdf).